 If you like paneer, eat it because you like it.
 And say so!
 It needs no further props.

-DON’T say or believe that you need to add paneer or egg whites or a special protein powder to your regular food as if there’s a shortage of protein in what you eat.
+DON’T say or believe that you need to add paneer or egg whites or particular protein powder to your regular food as if there’s a shortage of protein in what you eat.

 Here’s what nobody ever explained to you about protein:

-Protein is the widely and abundantly found in nature.
+Protein is the MOST widely and abundantly found substance in nature.

-If you are eating enough to satiate your hunger, you are extremely likely meeting all your protein needs.
+If you are eating enough to satiate your hunger, you are incredibly likely to meet all your protein needs.